Last updated on July 18th, 2018

 5. Lack of Sleep Reduce Enzymes

 Swollen cells in the body increase the breakdown of collagen and hyaluronic acid.
-The breakdown of collagen affects the skin as it produces more wrinkles on the skin and makes your face look dull.
+The breakdown of collagen affects the skin as it produces more wrinkles and makes your face look dull.

 6. Lack Of Sleep Affects Your Nervous System

 Lack of sleep not only affects the skin but also affects the nervous system which leads to poor mental health.
-Poor mental health leads to a slow growth rate of hormone in the body means slow recovery from any disease if infected.
+Poor mental health slows the growth rate of the hormone, leading to the slow recovery from any disease if infected.